WordPress/gutenberg/README.md

 Extending and customizing is at the heart of the WordPress platform, this is no different for the Gutenberg project.
 The editor and future products can be extended by third-party developers using plugins.

+The <a href="/docs/contributors/getting-started.md">Getting Started guide</a> will help you run Gutenberg locally to tinker with.
 See the [Developer Documentation](https://developer.wordpress.org/block-editor/developers/) for extensive tutorials, documentation, and API references on how to extend the editor.

 ### Contribute to Gutenberg